-In addition to mobile and distributed systems, the programme explores advanced issues in software development, web science and data mining.
-A key aspect of the programme philosophy is that the learning experience integrates use of major commercial software - Cisco (networks and distributed systems), SAS (data mining and business intelligence) - with investigation of the wider theoretical context.
+A key aspect of the programme philosophy is that the learning experience integrates use of major commercial software - SAS (data mining and business intelligence), SAP (strategic IT planning) - with investigation of the wider theoretical context.
 Students will also learn about the skills needed to become a successful entrepreneur in the IT sector.